 Frequently Asked Questions

-It is important to ask your health care provider for advice that is specific to you as an individual, and to your partner, in order to get a better idea of your risk for passing HIV and ways that you might lower this risk.
-And of course, it is really important to have frank and open conversations about HIV transmission with your HIV negative partner(s), so you and they can make informed decisions about what level of risk you are willing to accept.
+It is important to ask your health care provider for advice that is targeted to you as an individual, and to your partner, in order to get a better idea of your risk for passing HIV and ways that you might lower this risk.
+And of course, it is really important to have frank and open conversations about HIV transmission with your HIV negative partner(s), so you and they can make informed decisions about what level of risk you both are willing to accept.

 Finally, remember that for ART to be effective, you MUST take your HIV medications every day, as prescribed, in order to keep the HIV virus suppressed to undetectable levels.
 And ART does not take the place of other risk-reduction strategies, like PrEP for HIV-negative partners, condoms, and behavioral changes--these may be important not just for HIV reduction but also for STD prevention and pregnancy prevention.